ctcl-bregis/slag-rust/README.md

 ### Hardware
 As specified in .cargo/config.toml, the target CPU is "sandybridge".
 This is to ensure support for the [hardware that I use for hosting SLAG](https://ctcl-tech.com/projects/srv_amp/).

+The module under src/base/mod.rs has functionality specific to x86-64/x86 platforms, currently this is displaying the CPU vendor and model with the /botinfo command.
+This functionality is not present when compiling for different architectures.

 ### Dependencies
 TBD